 What is an Exception Report Focused on User Comments?

 Exception Reports are considered analytical tools and are often used by analysts and accountants to quickly find items from the monthly financials where users made comments.
-Some of the key functionality in this type of report is that it automatically tracks all account balances where users entered comments.
+Key functionality in this type of report automatically tracks all account balances where users entered comments.
 It then displays the department, account and comment, along with the monthly and year-to-date figures.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of Exception Reports with Comments

 Companies and organizations use Exception Reports with Comments to present all user comments from the financial statements in a single report for easy review.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its tracking of variances that likely are of significance because the users made comments there, as well as reduce the chances that executives and managers miss user comments and never take action.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve tracking of potentially significant variances because the users made comments there, as well as, reduce the chances that executives and managers miss key comments and never take action.

 Exception Reports with Comment Example

 Here is an example of an Exception report that displays all financial items where users made comments.